Expulsion of the Jews from Sicily: History of Sicilian Jews

 At the time of its expulsion from Sicily, the Jewish community in Sicily dated back to early Roman times.
 They were relatively untroubled on the island until the acceptance of the Crown of Aragon in Sicily in 1412.
 A great number of Jews had reached Sicily after Pompey's 63 BC sacking of Jerusalem.

 After their enslavement under Roman rule, Jews in Sicily eventually assimilated into society and worked in professions such as philosophy, medicine, artisanal pursuits, and farming.

 The exact number of Jews in Sicily at the time of expulsion is not certain, However, some have put the number of Jewish refugees at 36,000.

 Also, in 1492, it is known the Jewish populations of Palermo, Messina, and several other cities were considerable, and that there were Giudeccas, or Jewish settlements, in over 50 places in Sicily, ranging in anywhere population from 350 to 5,000.
 At their height, Jewish Sicilians probably constituted from five to eight percent of the island's population.
-The order wasn't only directed towards Jewish Sicilians but also a smaller number of Muslims and other religious communities were forced to convert.
+The expulsion order was not only directed at Sicilian Jews, but also at a small number of Muslims and other religious communities.